immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/README.md

 - :heavy_check_mark: __this is fieldFour__ (validation from SuperClass)
 - :x: __fieldFiveFS__ is not accessible via the create object because it is static inside it's Class.
 Even if this MAIN method is static, it is still protected.

-- Hierarchy from leats strict to most strict is as follow:
+- Hierarchy from __least strict__ to __most strict__ is as follow:
-    - public
+    - public - full access without constructor
-    - private
+    - private - no access without constructor
-    - final
+    - final - full view possible, no editing allowed
-    - static
+    - static - no access at all, only inside own class

 :warning: DIFFERENCE OF STATIC VS FINAL